finkbeiner-lab/AutoComet/README.md

-# Auto Comet: Algorithm that detects, segments, and quantifies the comets in the microscopy images
+# Auto Comet: a fully automated algorithm to analyze comet assays more accurately

-This project implements a high-throughput comet assay analysis algorithm to address the low throughput and inaccuracy of the open source and commercially available tools.
+Comet assays are a biochemical tool to analyze DNA damage based on the migration of broken DNA strands towards a positive electrode, which creates a ‘tail’ behind the cell that is used for DNA damage measurements.
+Our project AutoComet implements a high-throughput comet assay analysis algorithm to address the low throughput and inaccuracy of the open source and commercially available tools.
+This algorithm segments most comets in an image and effectively filters out overlapping comets and comets on the edge of an image, without the need of manual pre- or post-processing.
+The algorithm automatically calculates multiple comet measurements such as tail area and percentage of DNA in the tail.

+### Highlights:

+- Autocomet is a new open source program to analyze alkaline and neutral comet assays
+- Autocomet results are highly comparable to manual curation
+- Autocomet is more accurate than open source tools CellProfiler and OpenComet
+- Autocomet generates results in <3 min and reduces processing time by a tenfold
+- AutoComet is fully automated and eliminates all curator bias

 # Getting Started